OpenCDSS/cdss-website-opencdss/mkdocs-project/docs/workflow.md

 This person cannot add issue details as described in the next level.

-* **Someone with a GitHub account and permissions to write to the repository** can specify additional issue data including ***Labels***, which indicate whether the issue is a bug, question, enhancement, etc. an define the priority of the issue.
+* **Someone with a GitHub account and permissions to write to the repository** can specify additional issue data including ***Labels***, which indicate whether the issue is a bug, question, enhancement, etc. and define the priority of the issue.
 Issue details will be filled out by the development team in the next steps.